-The enzymatic cleavage of protein bonds with the help of subtilisin can be of benefit in the processing of foods and food ingredients that naturally contain proteins and peptides.
+The applicant considers that enzymatic cleavage of protein bonds with the help of subtilisin can be of benefit in the processing of foods and food ingredients that naturally contain proteins and peptides.
 Target food groups include dairy processing, egg processing, meat and fish processing, and plant and meat protein processing.
 Subtilisin would be used at minimum levels necessary and following Good Manufacturing Practice (GMP).

-The Code already permits the use of subtilisin from B. licheniformis as well as other enzymes (e.g., $\alpha$ -acetolactate decarboxylase, $\alpha$ -amylase, serine protease) from B. subtilis..
+The Code already permits the use of subtilisin from B. licheniformis as well as other enzymes (e.g., α -acetolactate decarboxylase, α -amylase, serine protease) from B. subtilis.